DefaultValue/AkeneoInlineEditBundle/README.md

 ### Step 2: Enable the bundle

-Enable the bundle in the kernel:
+Enable the Bundle in the kernel:

 ``` php
 <?php